inkandswitch/backchannel/docs/protocol.md

 3. PeerA then sends the code `12-swirl-motor` out of band to PeerB.
 4. PeerB then opens a websocket connection with the  server on slot `12`.
 5. The server routes the two peers together — i.e., forwards all messages between the two clients.
 The password itself is never shared with the server, and thus the server does not need to be trusted with the password, only the slot (see [spake2](https://tools.ietf.org/html/draft-irtf-cfrg-spake2-08)).
-6. After two round trips, the two peers are able to derive a shared secret key.
-There is only one chance to get the math correct, and if any of the challenges fail, the connection will be destroyed and the handshake will be unsuccessful.
-This gives active attackers only one chance to guess the code, preventing dictionary attacks.
-7. This shared secret *key* will have 32 bytes of entropy.
+6. The two sides generate a shared secret *key* with 33 bytes of entropy.
 Once this key is generated, the PAKE code can be thrown away.

 Once the PAKE handshake is complete, both PeerA and PeerB will have a shared secret that they can use as an encryption key for further interactions.